JanDeDobbeleer/oh-my-posh/README.md

 ## Installation

-`go-my-posh` uses ANSI color codes under the hood, these should work everywhere, but you may have to set your $TERM to `xterm-256color` for it to work.
+`oh-my-posh` uses ANSI color codes under the hood, these should work everywhere, but you may have to set your $TERM to `xterm-256color` for it to work.

 For maximum enjoyment, make sure to install a powerline enabled font.
 The fonts I use are patched by [Nerd Fonts][nerdfonts], which offers a maximum of icons you can use to configure your prompt.